lachoy7/ML-for-Solar-Forecasting/README.md

 # ml-for-solar

-Class project for Machine Learning, Winter 2025
+Class project for Stanford CS 229, Machine Learning, Winter 2025

 Forecast daily global horizontal irradiance (GHI) from weather and climate features using classical ML baselines and a Temporal Fusion Transformer (TFT).